Nólsoy: People from Nólsoy

 Nólsoy has an annual civic festival called Ovastevna, held at the beginning of August.
 Ovastevna is similar to Ólavsøka in Tórshavn only smaller.
 Ovastevna is held to commemorate Ove Joensen from Nólsoy.
 He rowed from the Faroe Islands to Denmark in a traditional Faeroese boat in 1986.
 In 1987 Ove drowned in Skálafjørður-inlet where he fell overboard.
 The profit from the festival is used to build a swimming pool for the children in Nólsoy.
 Ove originally started this project after his row to Denmark.

 Nólsoyar Páll came from Nólsoy.
 He is recognized as a kind of freedom fighter and national hero.
 He fought to end the Royal Trade Monopoly in the beginning of 19th century.
 The Royal Trade Monopoly was exhausting and impoverishing the people of the Faroe Islands from 1271 to 1856.
 Nólsoyar Páll carried trade between Denmark and Faroe Islands in his ship ‘Royndin Frida’.
 His ship was the first Faeroese ocean-going vessel since the early Middle Ages.

+Climate

+Climate data for Nólsoy, 80 m.a.s.l.